-An Oral Surgeon, also referred to as an oral-maxillofacial surgeon, is a dental professional who specializes in performing surgical and non-surgical procedures on the mouth, face, and neck.
+An Oral Surgeon also referred to as an oral-maxillofacial surgeon, is a dental professional specializing in performing surgical and non-surgical procedures on the mouth, face, and neck.
 These procedures may include oral surgery, reconstructive surgery, and cosmetic dentistry.
-After graduating from dental school, an Oral Surgeon must complete four to seven years of medical training before treating patients.

 An Oral Surgeon performs surgical and non-surgical procedures on the mouth, face, and neck.
 Common procedures include: